Weybourne, Norfolk: Mills

 Weybourne Windmill is a fine example of a tower mill, built in 1850, that has been restored but not to working condition.

-During the Second World War, suspicions arose in the village about the couple who lived at the mill: there were rumours that the residents were spying for the Germans.
+During the Second World War, suspicions arose in the village about the couple who lived at the mill; there were rumours that the residents were spying for the Germans.
 The man living in the mill was a Mr Dodds and his wife apparently had a strong foreign accent, which locals described as "like German or Austrian".

-One night two local policemen were walking down the lane from the old coastguard cottages towards the mill when they saw a light flashing from the top of the mill out towards sea.
-Apparently no action was taken – oddly, given the wartime conditions and the closeness to Weybourne Camp – but seemingly it bothered one of the policemen and he went back a couple of nights later and saw lights again.
-Some time later, Mrs Dodds left her bicycle unattended outside the tennis court.
-The bicycle fell over and a bag fell out of the basket.
-A local picked the bicycle up and then the bag.
-He took a look inside and found a radio transmitter.
-He told the police and a day or two later the authorities arrived and took the lady and her husband away.
+One night, two local policemen were walking down the lane from the old coastguard cottages towards the mill, when they saw a light flashing from the top of the mill out towards sea.
+Apparently no action was taken – oddly, given the wartime conditions and the closeness to Weybourne Camp – but seemingly it bothered one of the policemen, who returned a couple of nights later and saw lights again.
+Some time later, Mrs Dodds left her bicycle unattended outside the tennis court; it fell over and a bag fell out of the basket.
+A local picked the bicycle up and then the bag; taking a look inside, he found a radio transmitter.
+He told the police and, a day or two later, the authorities arrived and took the couple away.

-Weybourne also had a watermill which was located on Beach Road.
+Weybourne also had a watermill, which was located on Beach Road.